Originally published: January 2021

 - Maintaining a healthy immune system

 - Consider the environment.
-The physical environment includes lighting, temperature, ambience, and noise.
-Help your teen make the room dark, or ask them if they’d like to try a sleep mask.
-Some teens might also benefit from headphones with relaxing music, audiobooks, or white noise.
+The physical environment includes lighting, noise, temperature, and ambience.
+Help your child by making the room dark, or ask them if they’d like to try wearing a sleep mask.
+Some kids might also benefit from headphones with relaxing music, audiobooks, or white noise to block external sound.
 Keep the bedroom cool at night to promote sleep.

 - Limit technology.
 Some people are spending more time than ever on devices like phones, tablets, and computers.
 Setting limits around these devices, or not allowing them in the bedroom, may improve sleep.
-If removing technology completely isn’t possible, or if your teen uses a device right before bed, they might benefit from dimming the screen brightness, using a blue light filter, or wearing blue light filtering eyeglasses.
+If removing technology completely isn’t possible, or if your child uses technology right before bed, they might benefit from dimming the screen brightness or using a blue light filter or wearing blue light filtering eyeglasses.

-Promoting sleep in the home helps you and your teen be successful in life.
+Healthy sleep helps you and your kids be successful in life.
 Remember, these changes take time!
-If your family has a set-back, try to reflect on why it may have happened, and don’t get discouraged!
-We’re all human.
+If you have a set-back, try to reflect on why it may have happened, and don’t get discouraged!

-Speak with a health professional if you or your teen is having persistent sleep challenges.
+Speak with a health professional if you or your child have persistent sleep challenges.